Explore Visit Apply Donate

 Program Description

 The Human Services Program prepares students for careers in the helping professions.
 We train students to work in Social Services Agencies as direct support staff to individuals who are receiving assistance.
-The Human Services Feild is a diverse and growing profession with many employment options, and room for advancement.
+The Human Services Field is a diverse and growing profession with many employment options, and room for advancement.
 This is a generalist degree which allows you to focus your career on any population including children, adolescents, adults, and elders.
 Including those struggling with homelessness, domestic or child abuse, unemployment, and behavioral health challenges like mental health or addiction.
-The degree empowers graduates to become employed in a wide variety of fulfilling positions.
 Students learn skills of active listening, critical thinking, and social advocacy.
-Students gain an understanding of the individual and societal impacts of poverty, abuse, oppression, mental health and addiction.
-Students complete several practicum experiences in the community, which prepare them to enter the workforce upon graduation already having experience in the field.
+Students gain an understanding of societal impacts of poverty, abuse, oppression, mental health and addiction.
+Students complete several practicum experiences in the community, preparing them to enter the workforce upon graduation with experience in the field.

 You are a good fit for Human Services if you: